ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 ## Go further

-If you want to see how the model is created and train it with AI Notebooks please follow this tutorial
+If you want to see how the model is created and train it with AI Notebooks please follow this tutorial:

 [How to create and train a rasa chatbot](https://docs.ovh.com/gb/en/publiccloud/ai/)